 - Relieving someone during vacation, illness, or maternity leave

 Client-finding strategy #3: Develop your inbound marketing

-Inbound marketing means attracting clients to you, through marketing with content or internet marketing.
+Inbound marketing means attracting clients to you, mainly through the web.

 As you start to write white papers, gather good samples and testimonials and publish them on your website for future prospects to see.